cubhe/NDLF/README.md

-# Fluorescence Diffraction Tomography using Explicit Neural Fields
+# Compressive Fourier-Domain Intensity Coupling (C-FOCUS) enables near-millimeter deep imaging in the intact mouse brain in vivo

-This is the repository that contains source code for the [FDT website](https://cubhe.github.io/fdt/).
+This is the repository that contains source code for the [C-FOCUS](https://cubhe.github.io/c_focus/).

 If you find Nerfies useful for your work please cite:
 ```